-The Newborn Screening Technical assistance and Evaluation Program (NewSTEPs), a program of the Association of Public Health Laboratories (APHL), is looking to identify a vendor to maintain and support the NewSTEPs data repository and website.
+The Newborn Screening Technical assistance and Evaluation Program (NewSTEPs), a program of APHL, is looking to identify a vendor to maintain and support the NewSTEPs data repository and website.
 APHL anticipates that the vendor will receive up to $350,000 for the services it renders over one year, with an option to extend for an additional three years.

 The following are functional requirements and preferences that are important for applicants to consider as they develop their proposals:

 The interactive NewSTEPs data repository and website must meet web standards and be browser independent; it must not require any plug-ins so that it can function on any platform including mobile devices and tablets; and it must be 508 compliant.

 The selected applicant must work in conjunction with original developers - 5AM Solutions and Teal Media - on facilitating data repository and website transitions.
 APHL will facilitate this collaboration.

 The NewSTEPs data repository and website are currently hosted on two separate platforms and must be migrated and centralized onto one platform to enable the integration of information from both sites.